Farmingdale's Directors and Presidents

 in the areas of teacher education and University System collaborations with the K-12

 schools.
-He was liaison for the SUNY system to the New York City public schools and
+He was the SUNY System Administration liaison to the New York City public

-led the development of the SUNY Urban Teacher Education Center in the city.
-Prior
+schools and led the development of the SUNY Urban Teacher Education Center in the

-to joining System Administration, he served as Interim President at SUNY College at
+city.
+Prior to joining System Administration, he served as Interim President at SUNY

-Old Westbury, and from 1994 to 1998 he was Provost and Vice President for Academic
+College at Old Westbury, and from 1994 to 1998 he was Provost and Vice President for

 Dr. Keen has been awarded fellowships from the U.S. Fulbright Commission, the U.S. Public Health Service, and the German Academic Exchange Service.
-He earned the B.A. in Biology and German from Pikeville College in Kentucky, his M.S. in physiological ecology from Eastern Kentucky University and a PhD from Kent State University in ecology.
+He earned the BA in Biology and German from Pikeville College in Kentucky, his MS in physiological ecology from Eastern Kentucky University and the PhD from Kent State University in ecology.